Components are what you use to create a Decision Requirements Diagram (DRD). They’re the building blocks for modeling decisions.

 Redo | Redo actions. |

-You can use the create space and remove space tools if you need to create space for additional elements or reduce the diagram size.
+You can use the create space and remove space tools if you need to create space for additional components or reduce the diagram size.

 Click